ilia-kats/spatialmuon/h5smu_specification.md

 ### polygon masks
 Supported for 2D and 3D single-molecule and Visium data.
 Each mask is a group, allowing one to store sets of masks under the same name (e.g. all cells from a particular processing steps).
 Each mask is an n_vertices x n_dim array, open (i.e. the last vertex is distinct from the first vertex and the polygon will be connected automatically).

 Polygons are inherently 2-dimensional, even if embedded into a 3D space.
 Therefore, if the data set is 3D, subsetting by a polygon mask is defined by default as first projecting all coordinates onto their first 2 principal components, and then applying the mask.
-This behavour can be disabled by the user, in which case the 3 axis will simply be discarded when applying the mask.
+This is equivalent to projecting the polygon into the data coordinate system, which is how it's implemented in order to take advantage of the spatial index.
+This behavour can be disabled by the user, in which case the 3rd axis will simply be discarded when applying the mask.

 ### mesh masks
 Supported for 3D single-molecule (and potentially array) data.
 Each mask is a group, allowing one store sets of masks under the same name.
 Each mask is again a group with datasets: